 I looked at the man very closely.
 What he’d said didn’t seem to make much sense.
 I wasn’t going back for Barnes.
 He was already on our side of the river.

 “I’ll go too,” Sugar Daddy said.
 “We can take a squad apiece since we got plenty of ammo now.
-Jones was mine.
 That Tex guy was trying to save us.
 He can come home.”

-My knife remained in my hand, half way into the opened C-Rations can.
+My knife remained in my hand, halfway through the opened C-Rations can.
 I didn’t know what to say, or even if what I was hearing was real.